trynoice/android-app/docs/PRIVACY.md

 # Privacy Policy

-_This policy is effective as of 13 July 2021._
+_This policy is effective as of 13 July 2021.
+Last updated on 18 August 2021._

 Noice is open-source software.
 It is provided at no cost and is intended for use as is.